nnorman312/sqlalchemy-challenge/README.md

 - Plot the min, avg, and max temperature from my previous query as a bar chart

 Daily Normals
-- Calculate the rainfall per weather station using the previous year's matching dates
 - Calculate the daily normals (averages for the min, avg, and max temperatures)
 - Load the list of daily normals into a Pandas DataFrame
 - Use Pandas to plot an area plot for the daily normals